aknutas/aknutas.github.io/publications.md

 <br/>

 #### Smart Cities, Services and Environments
+Wolff, A., Pässilä, A., Knutas, A., Vainio, T., Lautala, J., & Kantola, L. (2021).
+The Importance of Creative Practices in Designing More-Than-Human Cities.
+Handbook of Smart Cities. ([SpringerLink](https://link.springer.com/referenceworkentry/10.1007%2F978-3-030-15145-4_74-1) \| [Postprint from LUTPub](https://lutpub.lut.fi/handle/10024/162208))

 Knutas A., Pourzolfaghar Z., & Helfert M. (2019) The Role and Impact of Descriptive Theories in Creating Knowledge in Design Science.
 In: Holzinger A., Silva H., Helfert M. (eds) Computer-Human Interaction Research and Applications.
 Communications in Computer and Information Science, vol 654.
-Springer, Cham. ([SpringerLink](https://link.springer.com/chapter/10.1007%2F978-3-030-32965-5_5) | [Postprint from LUTPub](https://lutpub.lut.fi/handle/10024/160699))
+Springer, Cham. ([SpringerLink](https://link.springer.com/chapter/10.1007%2F978-3-030-32965-5_5) \| [Postprint from LUTPub](https://lutpub.lut.fi/handle/10024/160699))

 Knutas A., Pourzolfaghar Z., & Helfert M. (2017).
 A Meta-Level Design Science Process for Integrating Stakeholder Needs - Demonstrated for Smart City Services.
 In *Proceedings of the International Conference on Computer-Human Interaction Research and Applications - Volume 1: CHIRA (pp. 75-84)*.
 DOI: 10.5220/0006512500750084 ([ScitePress](https://doi.org/10.5220/0006512500750084) open access)